Einstein and Jefferson sign letter of intent to merge

 PHILADELPHIA (WPVI) --The Jefferson Health System is about to grow again.

-Executives from Einstein Healthcare Network and Jefferson Health signed the letters of intent Wednesday morning.
+With several signatures and hand-shakes, the intent to merge is sealed.
+If finalized, the agreement would bring Einstein Healthcare Network and Jefferson Health, currently 18 centers together as one integrated healthcare organization.

+CEO of Jefferson Health Dr. Steven Klasko said, "We're hoping people will define Jefferson and Einstein not by our buildings but by the care and caring that we give."

-They say the two organizations share similar values and working together can help improve access to quality healthcare in the region.
+Executives from both systems say the two share similar values, and merging will increase access to quality healthcare in the region.

-Another benefit they say is bringing the academic and educational programs together.
+CEO Einstein Healthcare Network Barry R. Freedman said, "We think each of us has excellent quality.
+We think combined it will be even better and we think there will be lower costs for the patient as we go forward."

+The merger will combine two of the nation's top rehabilitation centers, Moss Rehab and Magee.

+It will also create one of the largest graduate medical education programs in the country.

-Chief of Emergency Medicine at Einstein Dr. Elizabeth Datner said, "When we bring in students and residents, we're training the future healthcare providers, better quality trainees can only be a good thing for all of us."
+Chair of Emergency Medicine at Einstein Dr. Elizabeth Datner said, "We're training future caregivers and bringing people into the Philadelphia area and bringing better-qualified trainees, it can only be a good thing for all of us."

-Einstein and Jefferson were once part of the same network until Einstein separated from Jefferson in 2008.

-Einstein's network includes its main hospital on North Broad Street in Philadelphia, as well Einstein Montgomery in Norristown, and Moss Rehab Hospital in Elkins Park.

 ------